showman-sharma/gesture_recognition/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Results
-- Both Conv3D and RNN-based models were considered in the experiments.
+- We considered Conv3D-based models in the experiments.
-- For 3D convolution, the base model was a single Conv3D layer model.
+- For 3D convolution, the base model was a COnv3D layer, followed by a deep layer and an output layer.
-- For RNN, a basic model with 1 Conv2D, 1 GRU, and 1 Dense layer was employed.
-- Using the Conv3D-based model, we were able to best achieve 74% validation accuracy.
+- Our final model turned out to be the simplest conceivable model: A conv3D layer and output layer.
+- 89% training accuracy
--  Using LSTM based model, we were able to best achieve 71% validation accuracy
+- 87% validation accuracy
--  Both are decent results.
-But let's compare the total number of parameters:
-    - Conv3D-based model: 17,393,797
-    - LSTM-based model: 1,186,885
+- 0.13 MB size
+- 35337 parameters

 ## Conclusions
-- With just 7% of the parameters used by the Conv3D-based model, our LSTM-based model brings about the same accuracy (71% validation accuracy).
-- Thus, the LSTM-based model would be our final model
+Our model is merely 0.13MB and can give about 89% and 87% accuracy on our training and validation data respectively.

+Such a light-weighing model would best suit our real-time application.
+Even our normalization process is fast since we just divide by 255 without spending time on computing mean and std dev.
+This makes our model extremely fast in runtime.

+Since this is a real-time application of gesture recognition with quick movements, gesturing twice wouldn't be much of an inconvenience and assuming an average accuracy of 88%, the probability of making an error twice would be just ~1.4%.

+This means that the probability of getting it rightly recognized in at most 2 attempts would be 98.6%, which is pretty high.

+**HENCE, OUR CURRENT MODEL IS PERFECTLY SUITABLE FOR THE ONLINE GESTURE RECOGNITION APPLICATION**

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->